-Mr. Frampton appeared to be in his usual state of health when he arose this morning.
-After eating his break-fast he walked out into the garden and suddenly fell to the ground and expired.
+R. E. Evans, Florist, 36 S. Main St. Floral Designs a Specialty.
+Phones 961, pired.
 The deceased was a native of Penn-sylvania and was 75 years of age.
-He joined the Church in the early days and went to Nauvoo.
-From there he made the journey to Utah in 1847 and settled hers.
-He was highly respected and was a useful citizen.
+He ioined the Church in the early days and went to Nauvoo.
+From there he made the journey to Utah in 1847 and settled here.
+He was highly respected and was a useful clitzen.
 He was the first music and school teacher of Pleas-ant Grove.
-He leaves a wife and six
+He leaves a wife and six children.